 Module 1 - Powerful Rules to Building Your Career

 Participants will learn the various techniques to stand out and "nail" the first impression with their new organization.
-After being provided with real world scenarios, participants will also have the added benefit of practicing and enhancing their skills via videos of themselves (selfie videos).
+After being provided with real-world scenarios, participants will also have the added benefit of practising and enhancing their skills via videos of themselves (selfie videos).